When the Dark comes rising, six shall turn it back;

-An Offer You Can't Refuse: Trade his sister Mary for the Six Signs.
+An Offer You Can't Refuse: Trade the Six Signs for his sister Mary.
 Will refuses, something which causes even the Black Rider to momentarily acknowledge Will's bravery and determination.

 Ooh, Me Accent's Slipping: In-universe example, in both heroic and villainous flavors.
 Will, all-unknowingly, speaks in the Old Speech when he comes into his powers on his birthday, thus immediately giving away that he is an Old One.
 At the same time, when the Black Rider responds to him in kind, he seemingly speaks English with an odd accent Will can't place.
 This is because, Merriman and the Lady later explain, the Dark cannot speak the Old Speech without betraying their inner nature.